humanitycodes/www/coursework/lessons/slides/js-eslint.md

 ---

-## Configure ESLint for your project
+## Configuring ESLint for your project

 First, you need a project.
 So go ahead and start the project for this lesson by creating the GitHub repo and cloning it.
 Then add [this HTML file](https://gist.github.com/chrisvfritz/934c7cef66c524c185fed50c5b3f47c1) to your project.
 It's a mess and it's broken.
 We're going to use ESLint to clean it up and fix it.